Todd Schliemann FAIA

 The architect must be a student of culture, a youth at heart, an old sage in technique, a prophet in spirit and a person.
 Humanism lies deep within us all.

 Architecture is a statement of culture.
 It speaks of who we have been, who we are and who we want to be.
 An architect must be a witness to culture.
 At the root of culture is our collective human existence.
 It resides in a need to aspire – to tell our personal and collective stories.
 It is natural.
 Through each decision, each moment of the making, each brick, the architect builds our culture.
 Buildings stand for a long time.
 Yes, they can change us, they can inspire culture though change, but in the end they remain a testament to a moment in time – a moment of cultural history.
 It is the architect’s mission to read the tea leaves of our culture – to anticipate us, to lead us, to follow us, to inspire us, and to make our culture visible in architecture – beyond generations.
-That is his job.
+That is their job.
 To do that the architect must be a student of culture, a youth at heart, an old sage in technique, a prophet in spirit, and a person.
 Humanism lies deep within us all.